-The sub-project areas are located in a sparsely populated rural areawith no industrial or commercial activity.
+The sub-project areas are located in a sparsely populated rural area with no industrial or commercial activity.
 Vehicular traffic on dirt roads causes some dust emissions whose effect is fairly localized.
 However, traffic volume on the roads in the Sub-project area is low compared to the national highways or other major roads.
-The ambient air quality tests& Noise levels will also be monitored before the start of the civil work by the contractor after the approval of the CSC's Environmental Specialist.Rational for the baseline environmental monitoring has been given in Table - 4.
+The ambient air quality tests & noise levels will also be monitored before the start of the civil work by the contractor after the approval of the CSC's Environmental Specialist.
+Rational for the baseline environmental monitoring has been given in Table 5.

-No. of Sr. Monitoring Rationale No Parameters samples One from the camp area, one each from roads as per SEQS Ambient Air 5 Drinking Water/Ground 2 4 Construction near water body as per SEQS Water 3 Waste/Surface Water 2 Construction near water body as per SEQS 4 12 3 from each road/nearby sensitive receptor and as per SEQS
+Sr. No. of Monitoring Parameters Rationale No samples One from the camp area, one each from roads as 1 Ambient Air 7 per SEQS Drinking Water/Ground 2 6 Construction near water body as per SEQS Water 3 Waste/Surface Water 4 Construction near water body as per SEQS 3 from each road/nearby sensitive receptor and 4 Noise 18

-Table 4: Rationale for the Baseline Environmental Monitoring
+Table 5: Rationale for the Baseline Environmental Monitoring